PSA: Shags & Mullets Are About To Be Everywhere

 At the end of the day, a "cool" haircut says more about the wearer than the cut itself.
 When you see someone with great style who also happens to have great bangs, you inevitably start thinking about a haircut.

-This fall, we're seeing a lot of bangs, but not so much last year's curtain bangs the TikTok teens were styling with their velcro hot rollers.
+This autumn, we're seeing a lot of fringes, but not so much last year's curtain bangs the TikTok teens were styling with their velcro hot rollers.
 Instead, it's a more layered and shaggy style reminiscent of a modern mullet, as seen on Rihanna at her Savage x Fenty show and more than a handful of street-style standouts at New York Fashion Week.

 Advertisement